joelvaneenwyk/alt-snap-windows/AltSnap.md

 - New Wiki for altdrag usage: <https://github.com/RamonUnch/AltDrag/wiki>
 - New: An option to make the window translucent while dragging was added.
-  See MoveTrans in the [General] section of AltDrag.ini.
+  See MoveTrans in the [General] section of `AltDrag.ini`.
 You can change it via the Advanced tab, using the opacity while moving option, from 1 to 254.
   Use 255, 0 or an empty value to disable (default).
-- Now the AeroMaxSpeed calculus is based on a timer rather than the number of mouse frames.
+- Now the `AeroMaxSpeed` calculus is based on a timer rather than the number of mouse frames.
 The time intervals for the measurement can be specified using the AeroSpeedTau variable in milliseconds in the [Advanced] section of AltDrag.ini (default 32ms).
 The max speed can now be specified in the Advanced tab of the config.
 Good values are around 10-100px/32ms.
-Use 65535 or an empty value to disable (default). recomended: 64px/32ms.
+Use 65535 or an empty value to disable (default). recommended: 64px/32ms.
-- New: SSizeMove blacklist was added in the [Blacklist] section of the ini.
+- New: `SSizeMove` blacklist was added in the [Blacklist] section of the ini.
-  Any windows added in this list will NOT receive the WM_ENTERSIZEMOVE and WM_EXITSIZEMOVE messages when moved or resized.
+  Any windows added in this list will NOT receive the `WM_ENTERSIZEMOVE` and `WM_EXITSIZEMOVE` messages when moved or resized.
 This is useful for some buggy applications such as iTunes (default value is *|iTunes).
 - New: AltDrag.xml file that can be imported from the Task Scheduler in order to setup auto start in elevated mode.
-- Updated Spanish translation by *Carlos S�nchez*.
+- Updated **Spanish** translation by **Carlos Sanchez**.
 - Now an AMD64 build of AltDrag, can be compiled. builds are not provided because there are no real benefits for now (use mk64.bat).
-- Removed dependency to msvcrt.dll.
+- Removed dependency to `msvcrt.dll`.
 This avoids some mess and reduce the suspiciousness of the AltDrag.exe file to antiviruses.
 This also reduces the size of the exe.
 - Fixed: Windows borders will now properly snap to taskbar on the second monitor.
-Instead of looking for the taskbars, I chose to look tor the rcWork field of the monitor info that directly contains the area in which windows should be sanpped.
+Instead of looking for the taskbars, I chose to look tor the rcWork field of the monitor info that directly contains the area in which windows should be snapped.
 This also simplifies the code.
 - Fixed: a snapped, then maximized window will be restored to its original size when alt-dragging it out of maximized state.
 If a windows like this is restored by double-click, then it will be restored to the previously